-Next Generation TiAl Alloys Advanced by New European Consortium
+Next Generation TiAl Alloys

-ADVANCE is funded by the European Union’s Horizon 2020 research and innovation programme and is part of the Clean Sky 2 joint undertaking.
+ADVANCE was funded by the European Union’s Horizon 2020 research and innovation programme and is part of the Clean Sky 2 joint undertaking.
 The Clean Sky 2 goals are to reduce aircraft noise and CO2 and NOx emissions, which is a vital part of several initiatives that have a focus on fostering new technologies to make tomorrow’s aircraft greener and more efficient.

 advance-project-logos

-This project has received funding From the European Union’s Horizon 2020 research and innovation Programme under grant agreement No 820647.
+This project received funding From the European Union’s Horizon 2020 research and innovation Programme under grant agreement No 820647.

 Let Us Help You